jwr/msp430_usi_i2c/README.md

 Note that start and stop are added for you automatically, but addressing is fully manual: it is your responsibility to shift the 7-bit I2C address to the left and add the R/W bit.
 The examples above communicate with a device whose I2C address is 0x1c, which shifted left gives 0x38.
-For writes we use 0x39, which is (0x1c<<1)|1.
+For reads we use 0x39, which is (0x1c<<1)|1.

 Steps to use this code: